The Verge (XM)

-The Verge is a Sirius XM Canada channel featuring new and emerging rock bands from Canada.
+The Verge is a Canadian-operated SiriusXM channel featuring new and emerging rock bands from Canada.
 The channel is produced in Toronto, Ontario for the entire SiriusXM platform.
 The channel's former names included Unsigned, and (un)Signed, which indicated that the channel played a combination of signed and unsigned bands.
-A few American songs, such as Hard Sun by Eddie Vedder (written and originally performed by a Canadian) are played on the channel.
+A few American songs, such as Eddie Vedder's cover of Canadian singer-songwriter Indio's "Hard Sun", are played on the channel.
 In August 2015, The Verge was added to the Sirius channel lineup.

 Radio Unsigned (2002–2005)

 XM launched the original Unsigned channel (notice no parenthesis) in its rock selection as an outlet for all the unsigned rock bands out there to receive nationwide exposure.
 In addition to unsigned rock music, one of these bands would also have the opportunity to have Unsigned play their favorite popular band at a certain time each day.
 A popular show on Unsigned was The R>A>D>A>R Report, which actually started via internet in the late 1990s as a showcase for unsigned rockers.
 XM Satellite Radio picked up the show for its Unsigned channel, and the show now had a wide audience to broadcast to beginning on January 3, 2003.
 As Unsigned continued its parade of no-name up and comer rock bands, sister rocker XMU on XM 43 was also growing with its selection of independent and college rock.
 After a while, it looked as if XMU and Unsigned were slowly becoming the same channel, with similar bands being played.
 Some XM fans suggested a merger of the two channels, while others suggested niching the playlists a little more.
 On November 16, 2005, the "merger" people got their wish.